-Child custody disputes can be among the most contentious disputes in family law litigation, for obvious reasons.
-Our experienced child custody attorneys have successfully helped hundreds of families through family law litigation.
+Child custody disputes often are among the most contentious of all family court cases, for obvious reasons.
+When litigation involves your children, it is imperative that the best child custody attorneys are on your side.
+Our experienced attorneys have successfully helped hundreds of families through all types of family law litigation and we are always available for a free consultation.

 Under Arizona law, the term child custody consists of two concepts — legal decision-making and parenting time — which closely correspond to legal and physical custody, terms commonly used in other jurisdictions.
 Both legal decision-making and parenting time are established by filing a petition with family court.
 When the parents agree about everything, they can ask the court to adopt their parenting plan.
 Otherwise a judge will determine legal decision-making and parenting time according to the children’s best interests.